 The decision to grant bail falls on the judge presiding over the case.
 Bail can be denied if it is determined the defendant poses too much of a threat to the local community, or if the defendant poses a flight risk.

-If a person is granted bail, they should consider getting a bail bond from Absolute Bail Bonds in Visalia.
+If a person is granted bail, they should consider getting a bail bond from Visalia Bail Bonds.
 By doing this, the person ensures that the bail will be affordable.
-He will also get expert help from the professional bail agents working at Absolute Bail Bonds in Visalia.
+He will also get expert help from the professional bail agents working at Visalia Bail Bonds.